Geethapriya

 Lakshman Rao Mohite (15 June 1932 – 17 January 2016), better known by his pen-name Geethapriya, was an Indian film director and lyricist of the Kannada film industry.
-He has directed 40 films and penned over 250 songs in Kannada films.
+He directed 40 films and penned over 250 songs in Kannada films.
 In 1992–93, he was awarded the Puttanna Kanagal Award for his contribution to Kannada cinema as a director.

 Early life

 Geethapriya was born as Lakshman Rao Mohite in 1931, to Ramarao Mohite and Lakshmibai.
 His father worked for the cavalry regiment of Mysore State Troops called Mysore Lancers, which was stationed in Bangalore.
 Even though his mother tongue was Marathi, he was always interested in the Kannada language and was admitted to a Kannada-medium school.
 The poet P. T. Narasimhachar lived in the same quarters as Geethapriya's family and was a huge influence in the latter's career.
 He was also inspired by the writings of K. Shivaram Karanth, Masti Venkatesh Iyengar, T. R. Subba Rao and A. N. Krishna Rao.
 He tried his hand in writing from his middle school days and sent his poems and short stories to magazines like Thaayinaadu, Ramarajya.

 Following his completion of CA intermediate, Geethapriya took up small writing assignments.
 He then worked as a clerk in Cubbon Park restaurant, Bangalore where he received a monthly salary of ₹35.
-Having had a brief association in theatre, he had the music director Vijaya Bhaskar and film director M. B. Singh as friends.
-On Bhaskar's promise of paying him ₹40 a month, Geethapriya entered films as a lyricist in 1954.
+On account of his brief association with theatre, the music director Vijaya Bhaskar and film director M. B. Singh were his friends.
+On Bhaskar's promise of paying him ₹40 a month, Geethapriya joined films as a lyricist in 1954.

 Geethapriya suffered from various health issues during the last few years of his life.
-A combination of various health complications resulted in a heart attack that caused his death on 17 Jan 2016.
+A combination of health complications resulted in a heart attack that caused his death on 17 Jan 2016.